 In a time of precipitous and unprecedented change, educators are being called upon to do more than perhaps ever before.
-Drawing upon our conversations with hundreds of Christian school teachers and leaders across the country, we tried to name many of the fears accompanying this change for Christian educators.
+This is all the more true during the ongoing disruption, uncertainty, and flux caused by COVID-19.
+It can help to pull back from the day-to-day and name the fears accompanying the changes for Christian educators.
 Collectively speaking, we’re afraid of losing our historical institutions, or the way we’ve always done things, or our four-walled schools as we have always known them.
 We’re afraid of becoming irrelevant—that what we are doing won’t matter much longer into the future.
 We’re afraid of uncertainty, of not knowing exactly what to do, of not having that one “best practice” that we know for sure works.
 We’re afraid that our school’s survival is dependent upon us.

 Fear of Taking Risks

 We suspect that it’s even deeper and darker than this.
 If we’re honest, we’re afraid of what all these consequences of failure mean for us, personally: the loss of esteem in the eyes of others; the potential failure of our institutions, which reflects directly upon us; losing our own security, whether through our work, or our position, or our standing in the community; or, perhaps even losing our sense of self-worth.
 Yes, these fears are carnal, but they go to the depths of who we are when we are our most vulnerable, our most broken.
 And ultimately, and likely because of these fears, we’ve become afraid of taking risks.